Post-Money SAFE Explained: Not Debt, Not Equity, Until It Converts (2026)

 Practical guidance

-1. Treat it as neither debt nor equity until a triggering event — confirm the accounting with counsel.
+1. Treat it as neither debt nor equity until a triggering event, and confirm the accounting with counsel.

-2. Identify the trigger set — priced round / M&A / IPO — in the specific document.
+2. Identify the trigger set, priced round, M&A or IPO, in the specific document.

-3. Read the cap/discount combination off the actual SAFE, not the template.
+3. Read the cap and discount combination off the actual SAFE, not the template.

-6. Confirm legal and tax treatment with counsel — document- and jurisdiction-specific.
+6. Confirm the legal and tax treatment with counsel; it is document- and jurisdiction-specific.

-Wag3s HR records the SAFE terms — cap, discount, trigger conditions, amount — as structured inputs feeding cap-table and equity-compensation reporting with an audit trail, so the conversion and dilution picture is evidenced, while the legal and tax characterisation stays counsel-confirmed.
+Wag3s HR records the SAFE terms, the cap, discount, trigger conditions and amount, as structured inputs feeding cap-table and equity-compensation reporting with an audit trail, so the conversion and dilution picture is evidenced.
+The legal and tax characterisation of the SAFE stays a counsel determination; Wag3s supports that review rather than replacing it.
 See the HR product page.

 Further reading